Battle of Kalvarija

-The Easter battle at Kalvarija was a battle between the Imperial German and Russian armies in the spring of 1915 on the territory of modern Lithuania.
+The Battle of Kalvarija took place between the Imperial German and Russian armies in the spring of 1915 on the territory of modern Lithuania.
 The Russian 10th Army tried to re-break through the defenses of the German 10th Army after the unsuccessful March offensive.

 Background

-The German 10th Army, after the March battles with the 10th Russian Army, entrenched itself in positions from the Baltic coast (Polangen) to the Bobr river.
-At the beginning of April, the XXI Army Corps at Kalvarien was replaced by the XL Reserve Corps and occupied a new sector of the front between Rajgród and Wigry.
-Further to the Wigry Lake, the 77th and 78th reserve divisions were located, on the Šešupė River - 1st Cavalry Division, XL Reserve Corps and 16th Landwehr Division - to the Neman River.
-At the turn from Memel to Schmalleningken, holding Polangen and Tauroggen on Russian territory, the 6th and 78th reserve, 3rd, 6th and newly arrived Bavarian cavalry divisions united in the XXXIX reserve corps strengthened.
+The German 10th Army, after the March battles with the 10th Russian Army, entrenched itself in positions from the Baltic coast (Palanga) to the Bobr river.
+At the beginning of April, the German XXI Corps at Kalvarija was replaced by the XL Reserve Corps and occupied a new sector of the front between Rajgród and Wigry.
+Further to the Wigry Lake, the 77th and 78th Reserve Divisions were located, on the Šešupė River - 1st Cavalry Division, XL Reserve Corps and 16th Landwehr Division - to the Nemunas River.
+At the turn from Memel to Schmalleningken, holding Palanga and Tauragė on Russian territory, the 6th and 78th Reserve, 3rd, 6th and newly-arrived Bavarian Cavalry Divisions united in the XXXIX Reserve Corps strengthened.